RegolithCo/RegolithCo-Frontend/public/CHANGELIST.md

 ### December 21, 2023
-## 1.0.43 - Session Dashboard rework
+## 1.0.43 - Small fixes

-- FIX: Workorder and session add speed dials shouldn't be cut off by the work order and scouting containers anymore
+- FIX: In the session: Work order and scouting find speed dials shouldn't be cut off by their parent containers anymore.
+This was preventing some people from knowing that salvaging was even possible in the app so this was a small but 100% critical fix.
-- FIX: Share prices are no longer zero when choosing a composite sell location (like TDD & Admin for microtech)
+- FIX: Share prices are no longer zero when choosing a composite sell location (like TDD & Admin for MT)
-- FIX: Shortened the names of RMC and CMAT to save space in the workorder editor
+- FIX: Shortened the names of RMC and CMAT to save space in the WorkOrder editor

 -----